robotology/gesture-recognition/README.md

 ![Diagram of All Gestures You Can architecture](misc/architecture.png)

-First, the dependencies have to be launched (app/scripts/demoGestureRecognitionDependencies.xml), then the main modules (app/scripts/demoGestureRecognition.xml).
-Finally, the file app/scripts/demoRec_main.lua has to be run.
+First, the dependencies have to be launched (`app/scripts/demoGestureRecognitionDependencies.xml`), then the main modules (`app/scripts/demoGestureRecognition.xml`).
+Finally, the script `app/scripts/demoRec_main.lua` has to be launched.

 The commands that have to be provided are, respectively:

-- "Let's start", to start the game.
-If the robot starts, it will say "It's your turn", and the person will just have to perform the gesture.
-Otherwise, the person will perform the gesture and then say "Your turn".
+- **"Let's start"**, to start the game.
+If the robot starts, it will say **"It's your turn"**, and the person will just have to perform the gesture.
+Otherwise, the person will perform the gesture and then say **"Your turn"**.
-- "Your turn", as soon as the person is finished performing the gestures.
+- **"Your turn"**, as soon as the person is finished performing the gestures.
-- "You rock", after that the robot says "I think you are wrong", to let the robot know that it won.
+- **"You rock"**, after that the robot says **"I think you are wrong"**, to let the robot know that it won.
-- "You lost", after that the robot says "I think you are wrong", to let the robot known that it lost.
+- **"You lost"**, after that the robot says **"I think you are wrong"**, to let the robot known that it lost.
-- "Game over", to finish the game sooner than expected.
+- **"Game over"**, to finish the game sooner than expected.
-- "Good bye", to close the LUA application.
+- **"Good bye"**, to close the LUA application.

 ## License